Address Checker: Verify Postal Addresses using PostGrid Address Verification

 What is Address Checker Tool for USPS Postal Verification?

-Therefore, it is important that if you do decide to use automated software for sending out bulk direct mails, to ensure that the software is CASS-certified like PostGrid.
 Using CASS-certified direct mail automation service helps reduce the risk of mail returns or address mixups.
 The verification tools such as PostGrid searches for the addresses in the official address database once they have gone through parsing and formatting.
 It is at this point the US postal service address verification happens.
-If the search results in a match, the address is valid, and if not, the address is invalid.
+If the search results match, the address is valid, and if not, the address is invalid.

 USPS Address Verification or Third-Party Tools?